-For example, if orders flow in and you can’t fulfill them, it can lead to backorders or split shipments, which can delay the shipping process or increase costs.
+For example, if orders flow in and you can’t fulfil them, it can lead to backorders or split shipments, which can delay the shipping process or increase costs.

 However, investing in the right inventory automation software and/or partnering with a 3PL can solve for low accuracy rates.
 For instance, ShipBob offers real-time inventory tracking to ensure all inventory is accounted for.
 This helps improve inventory accuracy by providing more visibility and therefore avoiding inventory shrinkage.

-“The old 3PL charged for each pick and pack, wouldn’t take responsibility for any errors they made, and getting orders fulfilled would take up to 20 days in some cases.”
+“The old 3PL charged for each pick and pack, wouldn’t take responsibility for any errors they made, and getting orders fulfiled would take up to 20 days in some cases.”

 Torii Rowe, COO & Co-Founder of MANSSION, a ShipBob merchant